mykelalvis/FT/Traveller/WORKING/Mongoose/Spinward Salvage LIC.md

 ### BASED ON THE AWARD-WINNING TRAVELLER GAME SYSTEM AND UNIVERSE BY MARC MILLER

-**_Spinward Salvage LIC_** is set in the Official Traveller Universe in 1105, but can be used in any Traveller cam- paign.
+**_Spinward Salvage LIC_** is set in the Official Traveller Universe in 1105, but can be used in any Traveller cam-paign.

 ### CREDITS